hai-vr/combo-gesture-expressions-av3/writedefaults.md

   <p>If a layer in the FX Playable Layer only has states with Write Defaults ON, it should not interfere so it doesn't need a mask.</p>
 </div>

+### Creating an Avatar Mask for the FX Layer

-This means we need to create an Avatar Mask to add in the layers of the FX Playable Layer that match those two conditions.
+We need to create an Avatar Mask to add in the layers of the FX Playable Layer that match those two conditions.
 However, that Avatar Mask needs to be crafted carefully:

 - If a layer has animations that animates references such as Material swaps, then the Avatar Mask must *allow* that transform in the mask.
 This is because the Material swap will no longer animate if it not allowed in the mask.
 - In the real world, there are prefabs that animate Transforms in the FX Playable Layer.
 Therefore the mask must *allow* these unusual transforms in order not to break existing prefabs.